bschnitz/python_terminal_tools/README.md

 'Python Terminal Tools' is licensed under version 3 of the GNU General Public License.

+#### INSTALLATION

+This branch of the 'Python Terminal Tools' contains another branch of the same repository as a submodule.
+This submodule must be initialized first.

+**in short:** After having cloned this repository do:

+    git submodule init

+    git submodule update

+And everytime you want to update this repository do:

+    git submodule update

+See the README in the ptt directory (the submodules directory), for why this is done.

 #### EXAMPLES

 To test this package on the fly, without installing it, You have to make sure,